rehierl/node-tree-outliner/88-todos.md

 **TODO**
-can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually?
+can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes?